MoeeinAali/FFmpeg-Video-Compressor/README.md

 6. **Restart your computer:**
    - Restart your computer to apply the changes.

-After completing these steps, ffmpeg should be installed on your system.
+After completing these steps, FFmpeg should be installed on your system.
 You can use it in the Command Prompt for various video processing tasks.

+# Installing FFmpeg on Linux

+To install FFmpeg on Linux, you can use the package manager specific to your Linux distribution.

+## Ubuntu/Debian:

+1. Open a terminal.

+2. Update the package list:
+    ```bash
+    sudo apt-get update
+    ```

+3. Install FFmpeg:
+    ```bash
+    sudo apt-get install FFmpeg
+    ```

+## CentOS/RHEL:

+1. Open a terminal.

+2. Enable the EPEL repository:
+    ```bash
+    sudo yum install epel-release
+    ```

+3. Install FFmpeg:
+    ```bash
+    sudo yum install FFmpeg
+    ```

+## Fedora:

+1. Open a terminal.

+2. Install FFmpeg:
+    ```bash
+    sudo dnf install FFmpeg
+    ```

+## Arch Linux:

+1. Open a terminal.

+2. Install FFmpeg:
+    ```bash
+    sudo pacman -S FFmpeg
+    ```

+## Generic Installation:

+If your distribution doesn't have FFmpeg in its default repositories, you can download a static build:

+1. Download the static build from the official FFmpeg website or use a package manager like snap or flatpak.

+2. Extract the downloaded file and move the `FFmpeg` binary to a directory in your system's PATH.

+3. Confirm the installation by running:
+    ```bash
+    FFmpeg -version
+    ```

+These instructions should help you install FFmpeg on various Linux distributions.